leo-project/leofs/docs/admin/settings/leo_storage.md

 ## Prior Knowledge

 !!! note "Note: Configuration"
     LeoStroage's features depend on its configuration.
-If once a LeoFS system is launched, you cannot modify the following LeoStorage's configurations because the algorithm of the data operation strictly adheres to the configurations.
+If once a LeoFS system is launched, you cannot modify the following LeoStorage's configurations because the algorithm of the data operation strictly adheres to the settings.

 #### Irrevocable and Attention Required Items: